inspec/inspec-aws/docs/resources/aws_ec2_customer_gateways.md

 ## Syntax

-Ensure that the Customer Gateway Id exists.
+Ensure that the Customer Gateway exists.

     describe aws_ec2_customer_gateways do
       it { should exist }